1. Do I need to be flexible to do yoga?

 5. Where are the classes?

-The majority of classes are now held in Akeley at The Yogashed, a fully equipped garden studio offering small class sizes, under floor heating and a tranquil setting.
+All classes are held in Akeley at The Yogashed, a fully equipped garden studio offering small class sizes, under floor heating and a tranquil setting.

 6. Can I eat before a class?